1 Close Support Battalion REME: Army 2020 Refine

 On 26 June 2015 the battalion was awarded the Freedom of Stockton, where they were supported by members of their paired battalion 102 Battalion REME (Volunteers).
 This was followed by the Freedom of Richmond, granted 3 years later on 27 April 2018, this time supported by the Band of the Royal Armoured Corps.

 Future Soldier

 Under the Future Soldier reforms, the battalion re-subordinated to the 7th Light Mechanised Brigade Combat Team in April 2022.
+It has since re-subordinated to 102 Operational Sustainment Brigade.

 Organisation

 As of March 2021, the battalion is based at Megiddo Lines, Catterick Garrison, where it will remain for the foreseeable future.

 1 Close Support Battalion REME is composed of the following sub-units: